BonsonW/slorado/README.md

-# slorado
+# Slorado

 Slorado is a simplified version of [Dorado](https://github.com/nanoporetech/dorado) built on top of SLOW5 format and reduced dependecies so that it can be (relatively) easily compiled.
 A minimum g++ version of 5.4 is required.

-The purpose of Slorado is mainly for learning purposes.
+Slorado is mainly for research purposes and still under development.
 Slorado is slower than Dorado and not all features are implemented.
 A feature rich version of Dorado that supports SLOW5 (called slow5-dorado) can be found [here](https://github.com/hiruna72/slow5-dorado).

 ## Compilation and running